Meister7K/14-Model-View-Controller-MVC-Tech-Blog/README.md

 - [Cited](#Cited)

 ## Description
-- This project was created to develop a back-end database for an e-commerce website that implemented Express, Sequelize, databases, and the CRUD methodology. the goal of this project was to create a backend that reads and responds to GET, POST, PUT and DELETE requests made by the client side of the app.
+- This project was created to test the methods of the MVC model by creating a functional blog based website.
+The site allows you to sign up or login and once completed, post or comment on blogs previously created.

 ## Installation
 This project requires the installation of: